 2. Transponder Keys

 If you have a key that contains a transponder chip in the car key head, this must also be included.
-Otherwise, the ignition will sense the wrong key is being used and it won’t start the engine.
+Otherwise, the ignition will sense that the wrong key is being used, and it won’t start the engine.

 When you have this key replaced, the transponder must also be programmed.
 You may spend $100 to $425 for this key, especially if it needs a fob as well.

 Laser cut keys look different than traditional keys, because the shank is thicker, and there aren’t conventional grooves cut into it.
 These are also referred to as sidewinder keys.
 To have a machine that can cut these replacement keys, locksmiths are looking at a lot more money and investment.

 These keys can also have built-in transponder chips, so they will also require programming.
 Because of all of the technology, you might spend $150 to $375.